 Design aspect Commentary Eligibility Executive KMP.
 The Board has discretion to invite additional employees to participate in the LTI plan.
 Performance period The 2020 LTI grant is for the three-year performance period commencing 1 April 2020 and ending on 31 March 2023 (FY2021 to FY2023).
 Opportunity The LTI award opportunity is based on a percentage of the participant's FAR as at the grant date.
 The number of performance rights granted is the LTI award opportunity divided by the volume weighted average share price (VWAP) over the five-trading day period commencing on 12 May 2020 being the date on which AusNet released its FY2020 results.
 The grant price for the 2020 grant was therefore \$1.9122.
-The MD was granted 601,402 performance rights shortly after shareholders voted and elected to approve his grant at the AGM held in July 2020 being 100% of his Fixed Annual Remuneration being \$1,150,000 divided by the grant price of \$1,9122.
+The MD was granted 601,402 performance rights shortly after shareholders voted and elected to approve his grant at the AGM held in July 2020 being 100% of his Fixed Annual Remuneration being \$1,150,000 divided by the grant price of \$1.9122.
 Other participants, including Executive KMP grants were made in August 2020.
 Other Executive KMP - 50 per cent of FAR at maximum performance.

 Design aspect Commentary Performance measures Total Shareholder Return (TSR) Earnings Per Share (EPS) Return on Invested Capital (ROIC) The comparator group used for the TSR performance measure is the S&P/ASX 100 index (without exceptions).
 EPS is calculated by taking the company's net profit after tax divided by the weighted average number of shares on issue.
 The ROIC measure is designed to measure how effectively we use funds (borrowed and owned) invested in our operations.
 In assessing whether performance hurdles have been met, the Board receives an independent calculation of relative TSR growth for the performance period ranked against companies in the comparator groups The EPS growth measure reflects the nominal CAGR over the three-year performance period.
 ROIC is calculated over a three-year performance period and equals (NPAT + Finance Cost adjusted for Tax) / (Average Equity + Average Debt).
 Average debt includes finance lease liabilities.
 Finance cost includes associated finance lease income and expense.
-Weighting, targets and Weighting 50% Weighting 25% Weighting 25% vesting scales Threshold performance 50th percentile - 35 per cent vesting Threshold performance 2.5 per cent CAGR - 0 per cent vesting Threshold performance 4.33 per cent - 0 per cent vesting Maximum performance 75th percentile - 100 per cent vesting Maximum performance 7.5 per cent CAGR - 100 per cent vesting Maximum performance 4.53 per cent - 100 per cent vesting The vesting of each of the above KPIs will occur on a linear basis between the threshold and maximum ranges.
-Unvested rights and dividends No dividends or dividend equivalent p oayments accrue to unvested rights du uring the performance period.
-Discretion and Change formance against the Long-Term criteria is assessed and award outcomes determined by the Board at its solute discretion at the end of the respective performance periods. of Control If a Change of Control Event occurs, o or the Board determines such event is I t of any or all of the Participant's unves Clawback of events or circumstances in the even TI Rights awards be clawed back or cant an unfair benefit has or will be obtains misconduct or breach of obligations.
+Weighting, targets and Weighting 50% Weighting 25% Weighting 25% vesting scales Threshold performance 50th percentile - 35 per cent vesting Threshold performance 2.5 per cent CAGR - 0 per cent vesting Threshold performance 4.33 per cent - 0 per cent vesting Maximum performance 75th percentile - 100 per cent vesting Maximum performance 7.5 per cent CAGR - 100 per cent vesting Maximum performance 4.53 per cent - 100 per cent vesting The vesting of each of the above KPIs s will occur on a linear basis between tl ne threshold and maximum ranges.
+Unvested rights and dividends No dividends or dividend equivalent p payments accrue to unvested rights du ring the performance period.
+Discretion and Change Performance against the Long-Term of absolute discretion at the end of the criteria is assessed and award outcom respective performance periods. es determined by the Board at its of Control - or the Board determines such event is I t of any or all of the Participant's unves Clawback of events or circumstances in the even TI Rights awards be clawed back or ca nt an unfair benefit has or will be obtai s misconduct or breach of obligations.

-5. FY2021 Incentive Plans - Structure and Outcomes (continued)
+Directors' Report - Remuneration Report (audited) 5.
+FY2021 Incentive Plans - Structure and Outcomes (continued)